- How to give feedback that actually helps

 Feedback example: “You did a fantastic job managing the team on this project.
 I see potential in you for a leadership role.
 Let’s discuss how we can develop your management skills further.”

-Why it’s effective: This feedback not only praises current performance but also provides a clear path for long-term growth and development.
+Why it’s effective: This feedback praises current performance and provides a clear path for aligning skill growth with performance excellence.

 Behavior-specific feedback